Elon Musk’s Solution for the Mark Zuckerberg Problem

 I’ll explain in a moment, but first, a damaging admission.
 The truth is that I struggle with distraction demons, too.
 That’s why, since 2007, I’ve been building a “fence of rituals and routines” to protect my brain from temptation.
 This system allows me to do deep work daily.

-That’s how I write 1,500 words—or more—before 6 a.m. every day for my new book and my weekly newsletters.
+That’s how I write 1,500 words—or more—before 6 a.m. every day for my books and weekly newsletters.

 That was my approach when figuring out how to become more productive and avoid the temptations of social media.